-The Director of Teacher Education, in cooperation with academic departments, provides guidance and course work for students wishing to fulfill the licensing requirements to teach in the high school level in Indiana and over 40 other states.
-If a student begins the Teacher Education Program no later than the first semester of the sophomore year, he can usually fulfill the requirements for the degree and licensing by the end of the senior year.
+The Chair and the Director of Teacher Education, in cooperation with academic departments, provides guidance and course work for students wishing to fulfill the licensing requirments to teach in the middle and high school level I Indiana and over 40 other states.
+If a student begins the Teaacher Education Program no later than the firest semester of the sophomore year, he can usually fulfill the requirements for the degree and licensing by the end of the senior year.
 The Program is accredited by the National Council for the Accreditation of Teacher Education (NCATE), and as reported for the most recent year for Title II requirements, candidates have a 100% pass rate on state-required Praxis I tests.

-(Note: Wabash College is approved to recommend for licensing adolescent and young adult (high school) teachers in the following subjects: Biology, Chemistry, English (with Rhetoric), French, German, Latin, Mathematics, Physics, Spanish, Theater, the latter being a license under Fine Arts, and Social Studies.
+Note: Wabash College is approved to recommend for liceneing at the middle and high school levels teachers in the following subjects: Biology, Chemistry, English (with Rhetoric), French, German, Latin, Mathematics,

+Physics, Spanish, Theater, the latter being a license under Fine Arts, and Social Studies.
 History, Economics, Political Science, and Psychology majors are licensed under the Social Studies program.
-Wabash students who entered the program prior to the fall, 2002, should check their Academic Bulletins for the year they entered Wabash to determine licensing requirements, and see the Director of Teacher Education.
-Please see "Teacher Education Program" for more information.
+Please see the Teacher Education Program web site for more details.